1inch/limit-order-protocol-utils/README.md

 -   fullness check
 -   validation

+> **Note:** You can create a limit order even if your balance is insufficient to execute the limit order right now.
+However you must have an allowance for the maker asset.

 For market making, there are **RFQ orders** that have special optimization that does not require a large amount of gas for execution.

 ### Limit orders in the 1inch aggregation protocol